skybert/drifting/jeeky/README.md

 - JAX-RS

 ## Testing
-- Unit testing with Arquillian
+- (x) Unit testing with Arquillian
+- Automatic testing with Drone
-- Automatic stating with Selenium
+- Automatic testing with Selenium
+- Unit testing with an in-memory database

 ## Problems & solutions